 How do I know if it’s anxiety or heart attack?

-There is great crossover in the complaints of panic attack and heart attack making it challenging to differentiate between the two without full medical examination and special test like ECG and blood test (Troponin I).
+There is a great crossover in the complaints of panic attack and heart attack making it challenging to differentiate between the two without a full medical examination and special tests like ECG and blood test (Troponin I).

-What are the symptoms occur in both panic attack and heart attack?
+What are the symptoms that occur in both panic attacks and heart attacks?

 It includes chest pain, shortness of breath, dizziness, sweating, shakiness, syncope, tingling or a sensation of impending doom.